random82/blog/_posts/2016-04-14-learnings-from-an-inception.md

 After some time in this space.
 Once again I was reminded why I was wrong.

 Agile is simple, principles are simple, frameworks are relatively lightweight, and come one, it's just a common sense - isn't it?
-Yes, but this common sense is being constantly challenged by a human factor, by all those people with great ideas and good intentions thinking about the same thing - in a different way.
+Yes, it is.
+But this common sense is being constantly challenged by a human factor, by all those people with great ideas and good intentions thinking about the same thing - in a different way.
 That makes it really hard to master.